-On November 6, 2017, we announced that our board of directors authorized BHGE LLC to repurchase up to \$3 billion of its common units from the Company and GE.
-The proceeds of such repurchase that are distributed to the Company will be used to repurchase Class A shares of the Company on the open market or in privately negotiated transactions.
-At June 30, 2018, BHGE LLC had authorization remaining to repurchase up to approximately \$1.5 billion of its common units from BHGE and GE.
+On November 6, 2017, BHGE announced that its board of directors authorized us to repurchase up to \$3 billion of our common units from the GE and BHGE.
+During the six months ended June 30, 2018, we repurchased 30.7 million of our common units for a total consideration of \$1 billion.
+At June 30, 2018, we had authorization remaining to repurchase up to approximately \$1.5 billion of our common units from BHGE and GE.